 Explanation: Peers will attempt to negotiate using the policy with the lowest number (highest priority).
 Peers do not require matching priority numbers.
 R1 will attempt to use the most secure default policy (policy #1).
 If R2 has a matching policy, then R1 and R2 can successfully negotiate the IKE Phase 1 ISAKMP tunnel.
 If there is no agreement to use the most secure default policy, R1 will attempt to use the next most secure policy.

-Exam with this question: Modules 18 - 19: VPNs Group Exam Answers
+Exam with this question: Checkpoint Exam: VPNs Group Exam Answers

 Subscribe